Plastics and iodine

 First, you'll need to dissolve some copper sulfate CuSO4 in hot water.

-Immerse the various plastic objects in the solution.
+Immerse the various plastic objects in the copper sulfate CuSO4 solution.
+Then, add some potassium iodide KI to your solution.

-Pour a bottle of potassium iodide KI into your solution.
 As you may notice, the solution immediately turns brown.
-You’re seeing the I- from KI turning into iodine I2.
+You’re watching the I- from KI turn into iodine I2.
+Let the plastic objects sit in the solution for a while.

 When pure, iodine forms dark-purple crystals which easily turn into purple vapor.
 The iodine we have, however, is dissolved in water and is more brownish than purple.
 In general, depending on its environment, iodine can have different colors, including shades of brown , pink , and even blue .
 Iodine is really good at penetrating into many materials, and most of the plastics that we use are no exception.
 Iodine molecules easily pass in between the molecules of the plastics and thus stain the pieces all the way through.
 The plastics, in turn, provide unique environments for the iodine, just like air or water, and make the iodine brownish or pinkish in color.